kimruddock/pawelgrzybek.github.io/_posts/2018-01-29-whats-new-in-ecmascript-2018.md

 ## RegExp Named Capture Groups by Gorkem Yakin and Daniel Ehrenberg

-Numbered capture groups refer to a part of a string matched by regular expression — it works but can get a little bit hard to read and refactor.
-Named capture groups for the rescue.
+Numbered capture groups refer to a part of a string matched by regular expression — it works but it can get a little bit difficult to read and refactor.
+Named capture groups to the rescue.

 ```js
 const re = /(?<year>\d{4})-(?<month>\d{2})-(?<day>\d{2})/u;